joehinkle11/LuaSwift/README.md

 - ✅ Type-safe API with Swift enums and structs
 - ✅ Coroutine support
 - ✅ All standard Lua libraries included
-- ✅ Cross-platform support (iOS, macOS, watchOS, tvOS, Linux, WASM)
+- ✅ Cross-platform support (iOS, macOS, watchOS, tvOS, Linux)
+- WASM does not work in this repo.
+See the repo https://github.com/nubetools/LuaSwift for WASM support

 ## Installation